jon-harper/clock-3/docs/index.md

 ## New Here?

-Visit the [Overview](overview.md) to get a general idea about this project.
-Jump to the list of [Features](about/features.md) and [Frequently Asked Questions](about/features.md) to learn more.
+- Visit the [Overview](overview.md) to get a general idea about this project.
+- Jump to the list of [Features](about/features.md) for specifications.
+- Read the [Frequently Asked Questions](about/features.md) to learn more.

-There is also a [Gallery](about/gallery.md) of progress photos and renders.
+- View the [Gallery](about/gallery.md) of progress photos and renders.

 ## Need Help?